 The important thing for either product is to compare interest rates before you go ahead, to be sure you’re getting the best deal on the market.

-So now you’ve seen how term deposits and savings accounts compare - but is there anything else to consider?
-Of course there is.
-Some things can’t be summed up with a simple side-by-side comparison, but instead come down to how you use your money.
+Now you’ve seen how term deposits and savings accounts compare.
+But some things can’t be summed up with a simple side-by-side comparison.
+It may come down to how you use your money.

 So make sure you keep these things in mind when deciding where to stash your hard earned cash:

 Ding-ding, we have a winner!
-But once you’ve decided a term deposit is for you, what's the best way to go about finding one?
-First things first, head over to our term deposit comparison page to see some of the best deals available today.
+Head over to our term deposit comparison page to see some of the best deals available today.
 Then, if you want to see offers tailored to your needs, take our term deposit search tool for a whirl.
-All you have to do is put in your deposit amount, term and location to get personalised results.

-Or if a savings account has won you over, then stop by our savings account guides to make sure you’ve done all the necessary research, then head over to the savings account comparison page to see some of the best offers on the market.
+Or if a savings account has won your financial heart, then stop by our savings account guides to make sure you’ve done all the necessary research.
+Then head over to the savings account comparison page to see some of the best offers on the market.